project-oak/arcsjs-chromium/README.md

 the name of the font you clicked on.

-**Note**: If an event handler returns a value, this ends the choosing process, the chooser is closed, and control of returned to the _Host Page_.
+**Note**: If an event handler returns a value, this ends the choosing process, the chooser is closed, and control is returned to the _Host Page_.

 <a href="https://github.com/project-oak/arcsjs-chromium/tree/main/pkg/demo/explainer/Library/4-EventHandling.js" target="_demo">See the EventHandling example</a>
 and its <a href="https://github.com/project-oak/arcsjs-chromium/tree/main/pkg/demo/explainer/Library/4-EventHandlingRecipe.js" target="_demo">recipe definition</a>.